-Floor mats should leave the pedal area free and unobstructed and be correctly secured in the footwell zone.
+Floor mats should leave the pedal area vacant and unobstructed and be correctly secured in the footwell zone.

-In the event of failure of a brake circuit, the brake pedal must be pressed
+In the event of failure of a brake circuit, the brake pedal must be pressed harder than normal to brake the vehicle.